Newton Boyd: History

 The area was said to be called Begann in the local Aboriginal language.

 The first use of the name Newton Boyd was as the name of a squatter run licensed under Archibald Boyd, cousin of Benjamin Boyd, who claimed the run as his own as well as others which were owned nominally by his cousins or business partner Joseph Phelps Robinson.
 The town of Newton Stewart in Scotland was near where Benjamin Boyd was raised.
 The name was in use by 1845, and Boyd occupied the land until 1849.

 Despite being occupied by colonial settlers following the establishment of the run, in the 1870s there were still around 200 local Aboriginal people living in the area, and some acts of violence between the two communities.
 An Aboriginal man, Billy Buchan, who had worked as a stockman at Newton Boyd, and died in 1915, recalled two massacres of Aborigines, by vengeful colonial settlers, in northern New South Wales.

+In November 1869, the bushranger known as Captain Thunderbolt, Frederick Wordsworth Ward (c.
+1835 – 1870), was alone, in the area of the headwaters of the Clarence River catchment.
+He held up Broadmeadows Station followed by a road camp, stealing a horse, a revolver and ammunition from the road superintendent.
+He was pursued by police, but managed to evade capture.